 Frame and Geometry

 In terms of size, the Himiway Cobra is huge.
 It weighs 88 pounds.
 Also, the bike is very long.
 It’s 4-6 inches longer than other similar mountain bikes.

 Additionally, the Cobra has a 32-inches stand-over height.
 So it’s not comfortable for shorter riders.
 On the other hand, it has a high payload capacity and fits perfectly for tall riders.

 Himiway designed the Cobra from aluminum with a simple diamond frame.
 The aluminum material has a high tensile strength, making it durable.
 The bike is perfect for off-roading adventures on rough and rocky terrain without the fear of causing structural damage.

 One of the most notable features of this e-bike is its full suspension frame.
 All other Himiway e-bikes come with a hardtail frame.

-At first, we were initially skeptical.
-Our skepticism was rooted in the Himiway Cobra being the company’s first bike with a full suspension, and the lack of experience in that area.
+At first, I was initially skeptical about Himiway Cobra being the company’s first bike with a full suspension and the lack of experience in that area.

 However, they proved us wrong.
 Especially since designing a full-suspension bike at this price point is challenging.